tytydraco/yessleep/out/A_true_prepper_would_do_anything_to_keep_their_family_safe.md

 “We need to get out, *NOW!”*

 Instinctively, they’d known where to go.
-But the mood changed once everyone was down there - once the door of the bunker was sealed shut.
+But the mood changed once everyone was down there; once the door of the bunker was sealed shut.

 Confusion reigned.